Study Finds Some Court-Admitted Psychological Assessments to be Junk Science

 Although the study’s results are alarming, they do highlight some positive assessment information that can be effectively used by psychology experts at trial.
 Testing tools are still considered more valid and reliable than unaided clinical judgment, such as evaluations conducted without standardized measurement tools—which are still used by about 25% of psychologists when providing court testimony.
 Any qualified psychology expert should strongly consider the use of assessment tools, especially since the surveyed clinicians, on average, employed four different assessment methods in any given forensic evaluation.

 The study also explained, “there are many psychometrically strong tests used by clinicians in forensic practice.
 And, consistent with their roots in psychological science, psychological assessment tools are nearly all tested—and thus have a known or knowable error rate with respect to at least some outcome measures.
 In addition, there is a positive relationship between the overall psychometric strength of tools and their general acceptance.”
 However, since information regarding general acceptance is not always available, this should not be the only factor a psychologist uses when evaluating an assessment tool.
-As a general rule, psychology experts that utilize a variety of accepted methods of testing tend to fair better.
+As a general rule, psychology experts who utilize a variety of accepted methods of testing tend to fair better.

 Final Thoughts